Working with Capturing the Energy can provide the following benefits to your business or organisation:

 Corporate social responsibility

-Celebrating the heritage of the North Sea will increase public recognition of the industry and the contribution it has made to Scotland and the UK.
-Oil and gas is the most significant post-war industry in the UK, and we need to preserve its records to enable future research.
+Celebrating the heritage of the oil, gas and renewable sector will increase public recognition of the contribution it has made to Scotland and the UK.

 The proper selection of key records will develop a fascinating resource that the wider community can benefit from, and which can inspire the next generation of talented engineers and designers.